-The aim of the published Cochrane Systematic Review (observational studies) in May 2020 was to assess whether convalescent plasma or hyperimmune immunoglobulin transfusion is effective and safe in the treatment of people with COVID- 19 [133].
+The aim of the published Cochrane Systematic Review (observational studies) in May 2020 was to assess whether convalescent plasma or hyperimmune immunoglobulin transfusion is effective and safe in the treatment of people with COVID- 19 [141].
 Authors included eight studies (seven case- series, one prospectively planned, single- arm intervention study) with 32 participants (they identified a further 48 ongoing studies evaluating convalescent plasma, 47 studies or hyperimmune immunoglobulin, one study, of which 22 are randomised).
 Overall risk of bias of the eight included studies was high and all outcomes were rated as very low certainty.
 Authors were unable to summarise numerical data in any meaningful way and results were reported narratively.
 They identified very low- certainty evidence on the effectiveness and safety of convalescent plasma therapy for people with COVID- 19.

-As of June 12, 2020 results from one quasy-experimental study in 195 patients with COVID-19 (severe to critical) admitted to single center in USA, comparing convalescent plasma with standard care, were published, but not yet peer-reviewed, so data were not extracted here [134].
+As of June 12, 2020 results from one quasy-experimental study in 195 patients with COVID-19 (severe to critical) admitted to single center in USA, comparing convalescent plasma with standard care, were published, but not yet peer-reviewed, so data were not extracted here [142].

 As of July 09, 2020 additional observational studies were published related to safety and efficacy of COVID-19 convalescent plasma.
-Joyner et al. 2020 [135] results provided from the convenience sample 20,000 hospitalized patients with severe or life-threatening COVID-19, treated with COVID-19 convalescent plasma through the US FDA Expanded Access Program for COVID-19 convalescent plasma.
+Joyner et al. 2020 [143] provided results the convenience from sample of 20,000 hospitalized patients with severe or life-threatening COVID-19, treated with COVID-19 convalescent plasma through the US FDA Expanded Access Program for COVID-19 convalescent plasma.
 Approximately 200 - 500 mL of convalescent plasma was administered intravenously according to institutional transfusion guidelines.
-The incidence of all serious adverse events was low (transfusion reactions (n=89; <1%); thromboembolic or thrombotic events (n=87; <1%), and cardiac events (n=680, \sim 3%).
+The incidence of all serious adverse events was low (transfusion reactions (n=89; <1%); thromboembolic or thrombotic events (n=87; <1%), and cardiac events (n=680, ~3%).
 The majority of the thromboembolic or thrombotic events (n=55) and cardiac events (n=562) were judged to be unrelated to the plasma transfusion per se.
 The seven-day mortality rate was 8.6% (8.2%, 9.0%).
 It was higher among more critically-ill patients relative to less ill counterparts, including patients admitted to the intensive care unit vs. not admitted (10.5% vs. 6.0%), mechanically ventilated vs. not ventilated (12.1% vs. 6.2%), and with septic shock or multiple organ dysfunction/failure vs. those without dysfunction/failure (14.0% vs. 7.6%).
-The authors concluded that transfusion of convalescent plasma is safe in hospitalized patients with COVID-19. keine Ergebnisse aus RCTs publiziert frühe Verabreichung
+The authors concluded that transfusion of convalescent plasma is safe in hospitalized patients with COVID-19.
+Earlier administration of plasma within the clinical course of COVID-19 is more likely to reduce mortality.